ludyna/ludyna/README.md

 I am a software engineer 👨‍💻.

 - 🦄 I’m currently working on AI project (Lu_Brain)
-- 💬 Ask me about what is wrong with current AI.
+- 💬 Ask me about what is wrong with modern AI.
 - 💬 Ask me about future of the gaming and gave dev.
 - 💬 Ask me about programming languages.
 - 🎓 I have a master's degree in applied mathematics and information systems.